nhsd-a2si/docs-uec-appts/_pages/functional_spec/error/er_overview.md

 | 502        | transient      | A downstream server is offline.
 This will mean the forwarding of the request to the Provider system failed as it was offline. |
 | 504        | transient      | A downstream server timed out.
 This will mean SSP forwarded the request to the Provider system but it received a timeout.     |

+### Consumer responsibilities:

+1. Log errors returned by SSP for incident investigation by IT support staff
+2. Inform end-user with a suitable message appropriate to the business flow e.g. critical error with advice to call local IT helpdesk, or business process options to warn users to choose another service
+3. Ensure information for appropriate local incident management is captured

+**Consumer → SSP → Provider**

+Provider will respond to errors processing requests from a Consumer system as per the guidance below.
+The SSP will forward the responses unchanged.

+For Care Connect appointment workflows, the process is very similar to GP Connect.
+However, the Care Connect APIs have standardised on the approach to error handling to use the standard HL7 FHIR OperationOutcome resource.

+The error code guidance is provided for each capability in the <a href="https://developer.nhs.uk/apis/nhsscheduling-1.0.4-alpha/developing.html" target="_blank">NHS FHIR Scheduling API development section</a>:

+### Provider System responsibilities

+1. Log errors locally for incident investigation by IT support staff.
+If the Request is malformed, this should be logged specifically as a Consumer system issue.
+Details of the Consumer system should be logged to support investigation e.g. Org ID.
+2. On error send an appropriate HTML error code and an OperationOutcome resource.
+Use the sections of the OperationOutcome resource to send detailed information back to the Consumer system on what went wrong and why.
+This is especially important if there was an error in the Request, as this will help the Consumer support function diagnose what is wrong with their system or configuration.
+3. As a minimum the OperationOutcome resource must contain:
+  * ID - a Provider id for the outcome e.g. a local ID to identify local error codes or a text description
+  * An issue severity code
+  * An issue code

+The next table details the appropriate error code return values to be sent by Provider systems for important common issues that may occur for each interaction.
+In addition, the table details specific information that should be appended into the OperationOutcome response by Provider systems.
+Providers MUST implement these as a minimum.